Nic30/hwtHls/README.md

 * Features
   * Python bytecode -> LLVM -> hwt -> vhdl/verilog/IP-exact
+    * Bytecode of any Python can be translated to hardware
+       * Bytecode is symbolically executed and the code which does not depend on HW evaluated value is executed immediately.
+         This means that the python runs as a preprocessors and it generates HW code.
+       * As this part translates bytecode to SSA the input syntax does not matter.

-    * no exceptions, function calls must be explicitly marked for hw otherwise evaluated compile time
+    * No exception handling, function calls must be explicitly marked to be translated to HW otherwise calls are evaluated compile time
-    * only static typing, limited use of iterators
+    * Only static typing for HW code, limited use of iterators
-    * (meant to be used for simple things, for the rest there are "statement-like objects")
+    * (meant to be used for simple things, for the rest you should construct AST or SSA directly.)

-  * Python statement-like objects -> LLVM -> hwt -> vhdl/verilog/IP-exact
+  * Python statement-like objects/AST -> LLVM -> hwt -> vhdl/verilog/IP-exact
     * Support for multithreaded programs
       (multiple hls programs with shared resources cooperating using shared memory or streams and with automatic constrains propagation on shared resource)